Iowa Drainage School August 24-26, 2021 | Nashua, Iowa

 Matt Helmers is professor and extension agricultural engineer in the Department of Agricultural and Biosystems Engineering at Iowa State University.
 Dr. Helmers research and extension activities focus on the areas of water quality and water management as they relate to crop production with specific interest in water management and agricultural drainage.

 research professor, Plant Sciences, University of Missouri, Novelty, MO

 Kelly Nelson is a research agronomist based at the Greenley Research Center, Novelty, MO.
 His research is focused on increased agronomic production needs specific to Northeast Missouri.
 Nelson conducts applied research in forage production systems, alternative crops, pest management and tile drainage.
 He also collaborates with campus-based faculty, growers and industry representatives.
 His research emphasizes the integration of crop production systems with the economic realities of farm management.

-extension agricultural engineering field specialist, Iowa State University, Iowa City, IA
+extension field agricultural engineer, Iowa State University, Iowa City, IA

-Kristina is an agricultural engineering field specialist with Iowa State University Extension and Outreach, covering 21 counties in southeast Iowa.
+Kristina is an extension field agricultural engineer with Iowa State University Extension and Outreach, covering 21 counties in southeast Iowa.
 Kristina’s graduate research at ISU studied impacts of drainage water management systems on crop production and water quality.
 Since joining ISU Extension and Outreach as a field specialist in August of 2018, Kristina has been assisting with tile drainage water quality research at the Southeast Research and Demonstration Farm and helping producers with tile drainage system questions.